 Abstracts and registration

-- Deadline for submitting talks:
+- Deadline for submitting talks: March 11, CET 18:00.

-TODO(aroundTODO€) also covers the ferry, meals and a hotel room for 3 nights (ref. schedule).
-Participants selected for admission by the scientific committee will receive a link to pay the fee and thereby confirm their registration. - To submit both a poster and a talk (no additional charges) please submit the form twice.
+PosterorNonein the form below.
+The fee is the same as for talks. - The conference fee of NOK 16,000 (around 1,400 €, TBC) also covers the ferry, meals and a hotel room for 3 nights (ref. schedule).
+Participants selected for admission by the scientific committee will receive a link to pay the fee and thereby confirm their registration.

 - It is possible to bring a companion and/or children.
 Please specify this in the “additional information” field of the form.
 The price will be published later, and will need to be paid directly to the hotel.